 - Assessment: You can use a multiple choice test or applied short response questions to make sure your students know all of the content.
 It is critical to use only DOK 2 and DOK 3 level test questions that require students to either analyze data or apply their knowledge to a specific example.

 Crosscutting Concepts & TransferenceThe main goal of science education is for students to transfer their knowledge to new situations.
 In order to promote transference in your teaching, students need to solve problems about different topics during the same lesson.
 What links those different topics together is a crosscutting concept.
 The benefit of using the crossingcutting concepts is that they discourage rote learning about one topic.
 Since a crossingcutting concept takes content from several disciplinary core ideas, students experience the crossingcutting concept through several different examples.
-By using different examples, the students need to rely on using a crosscutting concept to solve questions from different topics.
-The purpose of the crosscutting concepts is to help reduce shallow learning through rote learning (memorizing).
+By using different examples, the students need to rely on using a crosscutting concept to solve problems from different topics.
+The purpose of crosscutting concepts is to help reduce shallow learning through rote learning (memorizing).

 Science Practices Pedagogy